 Last note – my house smelled like an Indian restaurant for 2 days after making this.
 If that’s not your thing, make sure you have your vent on while it simmers.

-• 4 teaspoons vegetable oil
+- 4 teaspoons vegetable oil , divided

 - 1 large head cauliflower , cored and cut into 1 1/2 pieces

-• salt and pepper
+- salt and pepper

-• 2 cups of basmati rice
+- 2 cups of basmati rice

-• 4 teaspoons curry powder
+- 4 teaspoons curry powder

-• 1 can (15.5 ounces) chickpeas, rinsed and drained
+- 1 can (15.5 ounces) chickpeas, rinsed and drained

-• 2 3/4 cups of low sodium chicken or vegetable broth
+- 2 3/4 cups of vegetable broth

-• 1/2 cup heavy cream
+- 1/2 cup heavy cream

-Preheat oven to 400 degrees.
+Preheat oven to 400 degrees F.

-In a Dutch oven or other heavy pot, heat 2 teaspoons oil over medium high.
+In a Dutch oven or other heavy pot, heat 2 teaspoons of the oil over medium high.
 Add cauliflower and cook, without stirring for 1 minute, to allow a brown crust to develop.
 Then stir frequently to coat with the oil for another 1-2 minutes.
 Transfer to a bowl and season with salt and pepper.

-Add 2 teaspoons of oil and onions to pot; cook, stirring occasionally , until onion is translucent, 5 minutes.
-Add rice, curry powder, and chickpeas and season with salt and pepper.
+Add remaining 2 teaspoons of oil and the onion to pot; cook, stirring occasionally , until onion is translucent, 3 minutes.
+Add rice, curry powder, and chickpeas; season with salt and pepper.
 Cook, stirring constantly, until rice is coated, about 2 minutes.